sensebox/openSenseMap-infrastructure/opensensemap/mongoDB-ansible/README.md

 - read something about read and write concerns
 - read something about replication protocol version

+Please be aware that this playbook does not configure a firewall and possibly sets the mongod bind ip to the ip of eth0 which possibly could be the external ip.
+If you're on AWS you should set correct security groups or otherwise install a firewall

 #### Create an inventory (For example `hosts.ini`)
 - Specify a `[mongodb]` group.
 - For AWS ubuntu add `ansible_user=ubuntu`